- Birgus latro

 Antennule (1st antennal) in orange.

 Left cheliped is bigger than right cheliped.
-No series of ridge (////) on upper outer surface of palm of left cheliped.
+There is series of 3-4 ridges (////) (no so obvious) on upper outer surface of palm of left cheliped.

 Upper margins of both cheliped with brush of setae.